Expand description

 - Saint

-Venant Kirchhoff - The Saint Venant-Kirchhoff hyperelastic constitutive model.
+Venant Kirchhoff - The Saint Venant-Kirchhoff hyperelastic solid constitutive model.

 - Yeoh